Gender & Women's Studies Faculty & Staff

 Dr. Jane Olmsted

-I'm the director of the Gender & Women’s Studies Program and a coordinator of the M.A. in Social Responsibility & Sustainable Communities.
+I'm the department head of Diversity & Community Studies and coordinator of the M.A. in Social Responsibility & Sustainable Communities.
 I’ve been teaching at WKU since 1996 and became GWS director in 1998.
 Read more about Dr. Olmsted here.

 Dr. Molly Kerby